Coccoidea ssp.

 Actions Needed

 N. B - Most Scale will hatch their eggs in June, so spraying the nymphs during this time is best to keep future populations down.
-There are multiple methods and remedies in which you can use; neem oil, rubbing alcohol and manual fingernail-prying.
-Although pesticides like neem oil or alcohol will significantly keep the numbers down, you may have some difficulty, to begin with as mature adults will be protected by their broad, armour-like shells.
+There are multiple methods and remedies in which you can use; rubbing alcohol and manual fingernail-prying or toothbrushing.
+Although products like rubbing alcohol or Provanto will significantly keep the numbers down, you may have some difficulty to begin with as mature adults will be protected by their broad, armour-like shells that'll block most products.

 Hosing the foliage down is a brilliant & quick way to remove Scale from your houseplant, as long as you're delicate with its leaves.